Boudhanath Stupa – UNESCO World Heritage Site

 In addition, stupas were initially built to contain holy relics.
 Furthermore, others allege that Boudhanath houses the relics of Buddha Kashyapa, who lived in the past.
 Others claim it contains a sliver of bone from Siddhartha Gautama’s skeleton.

-Moreover, 108 miniature pictures of the Dhyani Buddha Amitabha are entirely around the Stupa’s base.
-A ring with prayer wheels, arranged in teams of 4 or five, is also visible.
+Moreover, 108 miniature pictures of the Dhyani Buddha Amitabha are around the Stupa’s base.
+A ring with prayer wheels is also visible in teams of 4 or five.

 Attractions of Boudhanath